soedinglab/MMseqs2-App/headless/mcp-server/README.md

 - Structure search: monomer, complex, and structural-motif queries
 - Multiple structure alignment with FoldMason
-- Queries by PDB / AlphaFold DB accession, local file, or URL — no need to paste a structure
+- Queries by PDB / AlphaFold DB / BFVD accession, or by a file the server can read — no need to paste a structure
+- Taxon filtering by scientific name as well as id: `taxFilter: "Bacteria,!Escherichia coli"`
 - Complete results written to local files, so alignments and taxonomy stay out of the conversation
 - Named hit and alignment-column selections, forwardable into follow-up jobs
 - Every derived job records the ticket it came from
+- Bounded replies: nothing echoes an argument back, and no tool returns a row

 ## Installation